Bira/octopus-carnival/_drafts/wir-mm-4e-gnoll.md

 1 and marks them for a turn.
 And now you know why Blood Call is an area effect.

-This is another monster that will make up the frontline in a gnoll encounter to provide Pack Attack bonuses, and it has a few positioning tricks to pull the PCs into more favorable positions for that.
+This is another monster that will make up the frontline in a gnoll encounter to provide Pack Attack bonuses, and it has a few tricks to pull the PCs into more favorable positions for that.

 ### Fang of Yeenoghu (MV)